MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 {

-Print("Buy signal candidate: price reached the lower band");
+Print("Buy signal candidate: price has reached the lower band");

 }